 - Reasons Why Pregnant Women Need a Foley Bulb Catheter Induction

-- What are the Benefits of Foley Catheter
+- What Are the Benefits of a Foley Catheter?

-- What Are the Risks of Using Foley Catheter for Labour Induction
+- What Are the Risks of Using a Foley Catheter for Labour Induction?

-- The Procedure of Labour Induction Using Foley Balloon/Bulb
+- The Procedure of Labour Induction Using a Foley Balloon/Bulb

-- How Does it Feel After Insertion of Balloon Catheter?
+- How Does It Feel After the Insertion of a Balloon Catheter?

-- Things to Keep in Mind After Insertion of Foley
+- Things to Keep in Mind After the Insertion of the Foley Catheter

 - Foley Catheter Induction and VBAC

 From conception to birth, as an expectant mother, you always want to make the right decision for the well-being of your unborn baby.
 It is essential to be well equipped with all the knowledge relating to labour and delivery as you near your due date.
 Sometimes due to various reasons, some women fail to experience labour when they should.
 Hence there are different methods of inducing labour.
 Here we shall be discussing Foley bulb for the induction of labour.

 The Foley bulb induction is a procedure that is used for dilating a woman’s cervix during labour.
 The doctor inserts a catheter into the cervix, which has a deflated end.
 Once the catheter is placed into the cervix, the doctor fills the catheter with saline.
 This process is used to put pressure on the cervix or the uterine walls and cause dilation.
 As soon as the cervix dilates to 3 centimetres, the catheter falls out on its own.
 This method is not a popular method of induction, but for women who wish to opt for a non-medicinal process of induction, this option might be considered.